v8/v8.dev/src/blog/v8-release-99.md

 ### Intl Enumeration

-In v9.9, we add a new function [`Intl.supportedValuesOf(code)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/supportedValuesOf) to returns the array of supported identifiers in v8 for the Intl APIs.
+In v9.9, we added a new function [`Intl.supportedValuesOf(code)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/supportedValuesOf) that returns the array of supported identifiers in v8 for the Intl APIs.
 The supported `code` values are `calendar`, `collation`, `currency`,`numberingSystem`, `timeZone`, and `unit`.
 The information in this new method is designed to allow web developers to easily discover which value is supported by the implementation.

 ```js
 Intl.supportedValuesOf('calendar')